rootisgod/rootisgod/content/posts/2022/2022-01-26-Using-Multipass-Like-A-Personal-Cloud-Service.md

 draft: false
 ---

 I'd heard of Multipass for a while, but didn't quite appreciate what the need for it was.
 It's basically a command line driven VM/LXD creation service, exclusively for Canonical based products (Ubuntu, microk8s etc...).
 You can make a machine and then SSH/exec commands to it in a couple minutes.
 That's really neat.
+In a containerised world, it's refreshingly old school and functional.

 ## A Quick Example

 As a sneak peek, to create a multipass machine, we can run something like this.
-And then see what we have.
-Great!
+We got a new machine!

 ```bash
 multipass launch --name vm1 --cpus 2 --mem 4G --disk 16G